 Maine Rental Agreement

-A Maine rental agreement is a legal contract between a landlord overseeing a rental property and a tenant who wishes to use it.
+A Maine rental agreement is a legal contract between a landlord overseeing a rental property and a tenant using the property.
 Maine landlord-tenant law governs and regulates these agreements.

 Maine Rental Agreement Types